 Clinical trials look for better ways to prevent, diagnose, or treat medical conditions.
 They may also look at ways to improve quality of life for patients.
 Most major medical advances have resulted from a clinical trial.
 Clinical trials enable patients and clinicians to work together.
 This is often to answer an important medical question.
 This partnership also aims to find better answers to specific health questions.
 Patients often feel that taking part in a clinical trial is something positive.
-Their participation may provide patients with more options in the future.
+Their participation may provide future patients with more options in the future.

 There are different types of clinical trials.
 There are four main steps called phases.
 If a treatment works well in one phase, it moves on to further testing in the next:

 Sometimes, trial phases are combined, such as Phase I/II.

 There are many kinds of clinical trials.
 Each clinical trial studies certain groups of patients.
 Not everyone is eligible for a clinical trial.
 This can be due to medical conditions, overall health, or safety problems.
 Taking part in a clinical trial is a very important personal decision.
 Patients need to feel completely comfortable volunteering for trials.
 Potential risks and benefits should be discussed with your health care providers and your family members.
 You should feel completely comfortable volunteering for the trial.
 If you would like to take part in a clinical trial, ask your doctor.
 You can also visit clinicaltrials.gov or breastcancertrials.org to learn more about which clinical trials are available for your condition.

 There are advantages and disadvantages to taking part in a trial.
 Participants may have access to investigational drugs or devices before they are widely available to the public.
 You may receive closer follow up care, and you may take a more active role in their health care as a result of study participation.
-Contributing to research that may benefit others in the future may also be an advantage.
+Contributing to research that may potentially benefit others in the future may also be an advantage.
 However, it is also important to consider disadvantages.
 These include the potential side-effects of new treatments.
 It is important to think about the time involved in taking part in a trial.
 Out-of-pocket costs (insurance, travel, parking) should also be considered.